CABrouwers/telnet-engine/README.md

 ```
 ### Watch out!

-The order of execution is a little tricky, and it is easy to make an error.
-It is important to remember the rules:
+Tracking the order of execution is somewhat tricky, and it is easy to make errors.

+It is important to remember some key principles:
 - Engine methods place commands on the FIFO Engine queue.
-- The commands are executed asynchronously at a later time in the order they were placed in the queue.
+- Commands are executed asynchronously at a later time, in the order they were placed in the queue.
-- The code placed within a **then()**  is executed when the commands are completed
+- The code placed within a **then()**  is executed when the corresponding command is completed
 - If a  **then()**  code includes a call to an Engine method, the corresponding command will be placed at the end of the execution queue.
+- If another level of **then/catch/finally** exists and is supposed to wait for the completion of a command, it is necessary that the **Promise** of generated by the engine method, i.e., **request()** be returned.

-Here are two easy errors
+Here are three easy errors
 #### First easy error

+Putting the test at the "first level" of code.
 ```
 var te = require("telnet-engine")
 var en = new te.Engine("rainmaker.wunderground.com",23)